chetnasureka/Smart-Speed-Breaker-with-Arduino/README.md

 # SmartSpeedBreaker
-Smart Speed Breaking System is designed for highways where in a speed breaker is initiated to come up only if the speed of the car is larger than a prescribed limit.
-Ideal for highways and modelled around an Arduino.
+Smart Speed Breaking System is designed for highways where in a speed breaker is initiated to come up only if the speed of the car exceeds the prescribed limit.
+Ideal for highways and modelled using an Arduino.
 For this you will need:<br />
 1)2 Ultrasonic Distance Sensors<br />
 2)2 Micro Servos<br />
 3)An Arduino with connecting cable<br />